Lagerstroemia-Indica/aes256cipher/README.md

-# AES256Cipher
+# 🛡️ AES256Cipher

 AES256Cipher convert text to security module.

-## Getting Started
+## 📌 Getting Started

-This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for current only possible Android (will be possible "and/or iOS" later).
+This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for current only possible Android/iOS (will be possible "iOS" 0.0.2 version later).

 For help getting started with Flutter development, view the [online documentation](https://flutter.dev/docs), which offers tutorials,